Enumeration of cyclic permutations in vector grid classes: Discussion and conjectures

-Define an alternating signature of size $k$ to be $\sigma$ so that either $\sigma^i=+$ for all even $i$ and $\sigma^i=-$ for all odd $i$ or $\sigma^i=+$ for all odd $i$ and $\sigma^i=-$ for all even $i$.
-If $k$ is even, then the below statement is automatically true by Proposition~\ref{REVERSE SAME}, so it remains to show this is true when $k$ is odd. \begin{conjecture} For all $k\geq 2$, the alternating signatures of size $k$ are all c-Wilf-equivalent. \end{conjecture}
+A signature $\sigma$ has $k$ \textit{corners} if there are $k$ changes in sign.
+For example, $\sigma =+++$ has 0 corners, $\sigma = +-+-+-$ has 5 corners, and $\sigma = ++---+$ has 2 corners.
+The following conjecture subsumes the one above since a signature and its complement have the same number of corners. \begin{conjecture} For all $k\geq 2$ and $\sigma \in\{+,-\}^k$, signatures with $k$ corners are all weakly cyc-Wilf-equivalent. \end{conjecture}

-More generally, one could ask if there are certain families of grid classes for which the cyclic permutations can be enumerated using Theorem~\ref{BIJECTION BETWEEN WORDS AND SIGSEG}.
+More generally, one could use Theorem~\ref{BIJECTION BETWEEN WORDS AND SIGSEG} to enumerate the set of cyclic permutations in other families of grid classes.
 Furthermore, one could generalize this theorem to a bijection between $\sigma$-segmentations of permutations with other cycle types and multisets of necklaces in order to enumerate permutations in grid classes by their cycle type.
 Some progress towards this for $\sigma = +-$ and $\sigma = +^k$ can be found in \cite{Thibon} and \cite{gessel}.